Konstantinos Mavropanos: International career

 On 24 March 2021, Mavropanos was called up to the Greek senior team by coach John van 't Schip for the forthcoming World Cup 2022 qualifiers against Spain and Georgia.
 On 28 March 2021, he made his debut with the national team as a substitute in a friendly against Honduras.

+On 10 September 2023, Mavropanos scored a brace in a UEFA Euro 2024 qualifying 5–0 win against Gibraltar, his first goals for the national team.